Vice President of International Development: Serge Fdida

 After having been assistant registrar at the Assistance Publique - Hôpitaux de Paris (AP-HP), he was appointed university professor - hospital practitioner (PU-PH) at the Faculty of Medicine of the University of Paris XIII in 2000 and then at Pierre and Marie Curie University in 2006.
 He was President of the French Society of Emergency Medicine (2010-2011) and has been President of the Professional College of Emergency Medicine since 2015.

 He is a member of CNU subsection 4805 of Emergency Medicine.

-A biophysicist, Stéphanie Bonneau prepared her thesis at the National Museum of Natural History in the Claude Hélène laboratory, and then worked in the Cellular Neurophysics Laboratory of the Saints-Pères University Centre.
-A Professor of physics at Sorbonne University, she has been conducting research at the Jean Perrin laboratory since 2012.
+Stéphanie Bonneau is a biophysicist who prepared her thesis at the National Museum of Natural History in the Claude Hélène Laboratory, then worked in the Cellular Neurophysics Laboratory at the Saints-Pères University Center.
+A Professor of physics at Sorbonne University, she has been conducting research at the Jean Perrin Laboratory since 2012.
 She is interested in the dynamics and non-equilibrium maintenance of biological systems.

-After heading the Department of Studies of the Master's degree in Fundamental Physics and Applications from 2010 to 2015, she created the UPMC Master's degree programme in Engineering Physics.
+After heading the Direction of Studies for the Master's degree in Fundamental Physics and Applications from 2010 to 2015, she created the Master's degree program in Engineering Physics at UPMC.
 Her involvement in the community also led her to take on responsibilities within the Physics department, of which she was a member of the board until January 2018.
-From 2009 to 2017, she was a member of the Scientific Council of the department, and sat on its Personnel Commission from 2013 to 2017.
+From 2009 to 2017, she was a member of the Scientific Council of the department, and served on its Personnel Commission from 2013 to 2017.